dschadow/CloudSecurity/README.md

 After that, you can start the Spring Boot applications as described below.
 The Docker Compose file `docker-compose.yml` launches Vault and the PostgreSQL database required in the config-client-vault project.
 You can launch Vault separately with the `docker-compose-vault.yml` file.

+Note that all tokens and AppRoles expire, so you may have to create new ones as described in the **Manual Vault Configuration** section below.

 ## config-server-vault
 This project contains the Spring Cloud Config server which must be started like a Spring Boot application before using the **config-client-vault** web application.
 After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration provided in Vault.
 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-server-vault/src/main/resources/bootstrap.yml) requires a valid Vault token: this is already set for the Vault Docker container but must be updated in case you are using your own Vault.
 Clients (like a browser) that want to access any configuration must provide a valid Vault token as well via a *X-Config-Token* header.